ganeshvenkatasai/Prep/Git.md

-git merge <branch_name>                 # Merge another branch into the current branch git rebase <branch_name>                # Reapply commits from the current branch onto another branch
+git merge <branch_name>                 # Merge another branch into the current branch git rebase <branch_name>                # Reapply commits from the current branch onto another branch git cherry-pick <commit-hash>           # Picks a specific commit from one branch and applies it to another

 git reset --soft HEAD~1                 # Undo the last commit but keep changes staged git reset --hard HEAD~1                 # Undo the last commit and discard changes permanently